weipin/jewzruxin/README.md

 ```

 You handle the response in the closure `completionHandler`.
 Because
-`completionHandler` is the last parameter, the code can be simplified with
+`completionHandler` is the last argument, the code can be simplified with
 [Trailing Closures](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html#//apple_ref/doc/uid/TP40014097-CH11-ID102).
 The parentheses can also be omitted entirely because the closure is the only argument to the method:

 ```